ballerina-platform/openapi-connectors/openapi/covid19/Module.md

 ## Overview

-Ballerina connector for Covid-19 consumes the data exposed in https://disease.sh.
-It provides easy access to latest Covid-19 related data across the world
+This is a generated connector from [Novel Covid19 API version 3.0.0](https://disease.sh/docs/) OpenAPI Specification.

-This module supports Novel Covid-19 API version 3.0.0.
+Ballerina connector for Covid19 provides easy access to latest Covid19 related data across the world.
+Please refer to [API documentation](https://disease.sh) for more detail.

 ## Quickstart

 ### Step 1: Import covid19 module